 The full Python application is released open source.
 Head over to the Polaris product page to download it.

 When it comes to Arduino compatibility, both products are 100% compatible.
-They are natively supported by the Arduino IDE.
+They are supported by the Arduino IDE, with specific Board Manager packages.
 So you can take advantage of the vast Arduino code base.

-Polaris has another advantage compared to OpenTracker V2 – a MikroBUS slot.
+Polaris has another advantage compared to OpenTracker V2 – a MikroBUSTM expansion slot.

-Thanks to the MikroBUS slot you can add numerous functionalities to Polaris, just by choosing which MikroElektronika Click board you want.
+Thanks to the MikroBUS slot you can add numerous functionalities to Polaris, just by choosing which MikroElektronika Click board you want (3.3V compatible).
 With hundreds of Click boards too choose from, you can be sure that there’s something for every kind of projects.
 These add-on boards function as sensors, interfaces, buttons, LED screens, motor control devices, storage, and more.

 You can add any new functionality to your Polaris board.
 Even things like UV sensors and Alcohol detectors.

-As you can see from our table, Polaris has a LiPo battery connector.
-Just by adding the battery you can easily transform Polaris into an IoT node.
+Polaris has a LiPo battery connector and charge circuit.
+Just by adding the battery you can easily transform Polaris into a wireless IoT node.